SpikeHD/AmazonMonitor/README.md

 The `required_perms` field is an optional list of permissions that a user with be required to have for running any command that changes the watchlist in any way.
 You can leave this empty if you want anybody to be able to use them.

 It is an array, so the format is `["permission_1", "permission_2"]`.
 You can refer to Discord permissions [here](https://discordapp.com/developers/docs/topics/permissions) (you can use the permission name, eg "MANAGE_MESSAGES")

-# Proxy Support!
-Proxy support is a super recent addition but should be a fairly helpful one.
-If you use a proxy service (preferably paid, free ones are pretty hit and miss) then you can include a `proxylist.txt` file in the main bot folder, where each one is separated by a newline.
-The file is automatically detected so there is no need for any config changes once you create/add it.

 ### URLParams
 If you want to include a referral code or something, you can use the `URLParams` object.
 It is formatted like this: